uber/baseweb/rfcs/select-component.md

   Defines if the dropdown opens on a click event on the select
 * `options: Array<{}>` - Optional.
 Defaults to `[]`
   Options to be displayed in the dropdown.
 If an option has a `disabled` prop value set to `true` it will be rendered as a disabled option in the dropdown
-* `overrides: {Root, ControlContainer, Placeholder, ValueContainer, SingleValue, MultiValue, InputContainer, Input, SelectArrow, ClearIcon, LoadingIndicator, DropDown, DropDownOption, OptionValue}` - Optional.
+* `overrides: {Root, ControlContainer, Placeholder, ValueContainer, SingleValue, MultiValue, InputContainer, Input, SelectArrow, ClearIcon, LoadingIndicator, SearchIcon, DropDown, DropDownOption, OptionContent}` - Optional.
   Overrides for presentational components.
 See "Presentational Components Props API" below.
   * `[ComponentName]: ReactComponent | {props: {}, style: {}, component: ReactComponent}` - Optional
 * `placeholder: React.Node` - Optional.
 Defaults to `'Select...'`